berserkhmdvhb/python-project-template/docs/env-logging-scenarios.md

 # Environment & Logging Scenarios

 This guide documents key scenarios for configuring and verifying the behavior of `.env` files, logging, and environment overrides in your CLI project.
 It includes both PowerShell and Linux-compatible instructions.
+I need to make two remarks before presenting the scnearios:

-Pleaes note that the command `make env-clear` is equivalent to following terminal command, depending on OS:
+1. Pleaes note that the command `make env-clear` is equivalent to following terminal command, depending on OS:

-1. **Windows:**
+- **Windows:**

 ```powershell
 foreach ($var in "MYPROJECT_ENV", "MYPROJECT_LOG_MAX_BYTES", "MYPROJECT_LOG_BACKUP_COUNT", "DOTENV_PATH") {